Skip to main content

 Genoa Newspapers Archive

 The Genoa Public Library owns past editions of the Genoa Issue, Genoa Journal, and the Genoa Republican.
 In 2017, the library entered into an agreement with the Regional History Center at Northern Illinois University to scan and digitize our earliest paper editions.
-The issues available via our website are the result of our agreement.
+These issues are now available to search and read on the Illinois Digital Newspaper Collections (IDNC) website.
+Please use the links in the sidebar to access these publications on the IDNC website.

 "The Genoa Index was begun in 1884 by D.W.
 Hartman and Co., the first issue bearing date 23 October, and continued until sometime before 1891 when the name seems to have been changed to The Genoa Issue and R.E.
 Roe was the publisher.
 George E. Sisley and Co. bought The Genoa Issue in 1891.
 It ceased publication sometime before 1902.
 The Genoa Journal started in 1900 with D.S. and R.H.
 Lord as owners and continued until 1904, when it was bought and consolidated with The Genoa RepublicanThe Genoa Republican was begun in 1902 by Walter F. Dumser and Edward G. Dougherty.
 Dumser became the sole owner in 1903 and in 1904 sold to J.M.
 Alden.